avineshwar/secretgrind/README.md

 	The stack variable is no longer tainted.
 The compiler has optimized the binary somehow: for example, it may be keeping `stack_var` in a register rather than allocate it on the stack; or it may have removed `stack_var` entirely as this does not affect the program in a meaningful way.

-10. Secretgrind can also display a live trace of what is executed with **--trace=yes** option.
+10. Secretgrind can also display a live trace of what is executed with option **--trace=yes**.
 The output can be overwhelming, so if you are only interested in the taint, it is good practice to use the option **--trace-taint-only=yes**:

 		[me@machine ~/examples] gcc -Wall -O0 test.c -o test	# we want to see stack_var
 		[me@machine ~/examples] secretgrind --trace-taint-only=yes --trace=yes --var-name=yes --mnemonics=yes --summary-main-only=yes --summary-verbose=yes --file-filter=/home/me/examples/tainted.txt ./test tainted.txt